 Ultimate Cameroon: Day 17 During our stay in the Bamenda region we will visit remnants of the montane forest which once covered these highlands in search of the endemic specialities of the area: the extremely localized and endangered Bannerman’s Turaco, the striking Banded Wattle-eye and Bannerman’s Weaver.
 We also have a fair chance of finding Green-breasted Bush-shrike.
 A bird with an interesting story here is the endemic Bangwa Forest Warbler that was historically misidentified as Cinnamon Bracken Warbler before being re-identified as Evergreen Forest Warbler and then finally split as the present species!
 These are some of Cameroon’s most endangered birds as a direct result of the intense pressure being put on the forest by the growing human population.
 Much of the land has been cultivated and woodland has been reduced to small areas.

-At a small crater-lake we may find African Black Duck and in the surrounding countryside we can also expect a variety of other montane forest birds and species of wider distribution.
-Species to look out for include Little Grebe, Black Sparrowhawk, Green Turaco, African Black and Mottled Swifts, Blue-breasted Bee-eater, White-headed Wood-hoopoe, Western Green Tinkerbird, Tullberg’s and Elliot’s Woodpeckers (of the montane johnstoni race), Thick-billed Honeyguide, African Broadbill, Red-rumped Swallow, Rock Martin, Mountain Wagtail, Cameroon Pipit (split from Grassland), Bannerman’s Pipit (split from Long-billed), Grey Cuckoo-shrike, African Stonechat, African Yellow and Garden Warblers, Stout and Pectoral-patch Cisticolas, Black-collared Apalis, Black-throated Apalis, Grey Apalis, White-bellied Crested Flycatcher, Grey-chested Illadopsis (more often heard than seen!), Ruwenzori Hill Babbler (split from African Hill Babbler), White-bellied Tit, Orange-tufted Sunbird, Forest White-eye, Mackinnon’s Shrike, Waller’s Starling, Black-billed and Brown-capped Weavers, Yellow Bishop, Red-collared Widowbird, Red-faced Crimsonwing, Pin-tailed Whydah, Thick-billed Seedeater and Oriole Finch.
+At a small crater lake, we may find African Black Duck and in the surrounding countryside, we can also expect a variety of other montane forest birds and species of wider distribution.
+Species to look out for include Little Grebe, Black Sparrowhawk, Green Turaco, African Black and Mottled Swifts, Blue-breasted Bee-eater, White-headed Wood-hoopoe, Western Green Tinkerbird, Tullberg’s and Elliot’s Woodpeckers (of the montane johnstoni race), Thick-billed Honeyguide, African Broadbill, Red-rumped Swallow, Rock Martin, Mountain Wagtail, Cameroon and Bannerman’s Pipits, Grey Cuckooshrike, African Stonechat, African Yellow and Garden Warblers, Stout and Pectoral-patch Cisticolas, Black-collared Apalis, Black-throated Apalis, Grey Apalis, White-bellied Crested Flycatcher, Grey-chested Illadopsis (more often heard than seen), Ruwenzori Hill Babbler, White-bellied Tit, Orange-tufted Sunbird, Forest White-eye, Mackinnon’s Shrike, Waller’s Starling, Black-billed and Brown-capped Weavers, Yellow Bishop, Red-collared Widowbird, Red-faced Crimsonwing, Pin-tailed Whydah, Thick-billed Seedeater and Oriole Finch.